Sagelt/sagelt.github.io/_drafts/the-myth-of-civilization.md

 ## The Myth of Great Men & The Myth of Heroic Invention

+> Alan Turing, attracted to the growing Aztek research complex, drives them towards the invention of the computer furthering their progress to Mars.

 ## The Myth of Progress

 ## The Myth of Essentialism

 ## The Myth of Enlightenment

+> In Scythia while the barbarian hordes are held back John the Baptist founds Hinduism at Stonehenge.

 Religion in _Civ VI_ is never part of a tradition so much as it is a _sui generis_ creation.
 There is no slow drift of one tradition from another (at times catalyzed by notable stories of a specific person), instead each religion is born in a specific year entirely of its own.
 Each religion is built from a distinct set of early beliefs, not as an offshoot of another religion.
+Each religion is a distinct unprecedented moment of enlightenment.

 If your game of _Civ VI_ includes Judaism, Christianity, and Islam they will be completely distinct inventions owing nothing to each other.